reifjulian/dobatch/README.md

 ## Advanced

-Before execution, `dobatch` monitors system resources to ensure sufficient CPU availability and to prevent an excessive number of active Stata processes.
-Specifically, `dobatch` waits to run the do-file until there are enough free CPUs and no more than a certain number of active Stata jobs.
-If the system is busy, `dobatch` waits for 5 minutes and then checks the system resources again.
-The default requirements for system resources are calculated as follows:
+Before execution, `dobatch` monitors system resources to ensure sufficient CPU availability and prevent an excessive number of active Stata processes.
+Specifically, it delays execution until enough CPUs are free and the number of active Stata jobs remains within a set limit.
+If the system is busy, `dobatch` waits 5 minutes before rechecking the system resources.
+The default threshold are:

 ```stata
 MIN_CPUS_AVAILABLE = max(c(processors_lic) - 1, 1)